-- We are highly dependent upon Aroa as the exclusive manufacturer and supplier of our products. - We, or our partners, may experience development or manufacturing problems, capacity constraints, or delays in the production of our products that could limit the potential growth of our revenue or increase our losses. - Our supply of ovine rumen for use in manufacturing our products may be vulnerable to disruption due to natural disaster, disease or other events.
+- We are highly dependent upon Aroa as the exclusive contract manufacturer of our OviTex portfolio products. - We, or our partners, may experience development or manufacturing problems, capacity constraints, or delays in the production of our products that could limit the potential growth of our revenue or increase our losses. - Our products contain materials derived from animal sources and may become subject to additional regulation. - Our supply of ovine rumen for use in manufacturing our products may be vulnerable to disruption due to natural disaster, disease or other events.